emkis/dropbox-clone/README.md

 - Axios

 # note
-all data that you upload here gets deleted after 30 minutes, so dont worry 😉
+all data that you upload on the **heroku app** gets deleted after 30 minutes, so dont worry 😉